Evan-Lab/DocRoadMap/Beta-test-plan.md

 - ✅ Confirm that the essential features are stable and functioning properly.
 - ✅ Identify and fix any bugs or UX/UI inconsistencies.
 - ✅ Enhance the user experience based on feedback from testers and our point of contact, Flavien.
-- ✅ Establish a benchmark to measure the project's progress for the final jury.
+- ✅ Establish a baseline to measure the project's progress for the final jury.
 - ✅ Prepare for the transition to the expanded testing phase and the final optimization of the product.